SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 # Active Directory Azure Lab

-This lab demonstrates the deployment and configuration of an **enterprise-style Active Directory domain in Microsoft Azure**, including centralized authentication, Group Policy security enforcement, domain user provisioning, and Windows client onboarding.
-The environment mirrors real-world identity management workflows found in corporate networks and showcases skills relevant to system administration, security, and identity management roles.
+This lab demonstrates the deployment and configuration of an Active Directory domain in Microsoft Azure.
+It includes centralized authentication, Group Policy security enforcement, domain user creation, and client onboarding.
+The lab environment reflects practical skills used in IT administration and security.

 ---

 ## Objectives

 - Deploy a Windows Server domain controller in Azure
 - Configure DNS and join a Windows client to the domain
 - Create Organizational Units for administrative and employee separation
 - Provision standard and privileged user accounts
 - Automate bulk account creation using PowerShell
 - Configure Group Policy security settings
 - Apply and validate account lockout enforcement
 - Perform account unlocks and password resets for users

 ---